Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 Neuro-HIV

-Chairs: Dr. Felicia Chow (Professor of Neurology, UCSF) & Dr. Shibani Mukerji (Assosciate Professor of Neurology, Associate Director of the Neuro-infectious Diseases Unit)
+Chairs: Dr. Felicia Chow (Professor of Neurology, UCSF) & Dr. Shibani Mukerji (Associate Professor of Neurology, Associate Director of the Neuro-infectious Diseases Unit, Harvard University)

 Speakers

-• Dr. Beau Ances (Professor of Neurology, Radiology, and Biomedical Engineering, Washington University)
+• Dr. Beau Ances (Professor of Neurology, Radiology, and Biomedical Engineering, Washington University): Shifting the NeuroHIV Paradigm: Using Neuroimaging to Map Clinical Heterogeneity, Target Treatable Traits, and Trace Novel Markers of Inflammation

 • Dr. Sara Lodi (Associate Professor of Biostatistics, Boston University School of Public Health and CAUSALab, Harvard T.H.
 Chan School of Public Health): Target Trial Emulation for HIV research with Complex Observational Data